amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 In response,
 John Reynders
-(then director of the Advanced Computing Laboratory at Los Alamos National Laboratory) invited Wilson and Brent Gorda (now at Intel) to teach a week-long course on these topics to LANL staff.
+(then director of the Advanced Computing Laboratory at Los Alamos National Laboratory) invited the author and Brent Gorda (now at Intel) to teach a week-long course on these topics to LANL staff.
 The course ran for the first time in July 1998, and was repeated nine times over the next four years.